-- a) it is not made with the intention of influencing a Third Party to obtain or retain business or a business advantage, or to reward the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits; - b) it complies with local law; - c) it is given in the Group's name, not in your name; - d) it does not include cash or a cash equivalent (such as gift certificates or vouchers); - e) it is appropriate in the circumstances.
-For example, in Australia small gifts are often given at Christmas time; - f) taking into account the reason for the gift, it is of an appropriate type (cash, drugs or other controlled substances should not be given) and monetary value (excessive or expensive gifts should not be given) and given at an appropriate time (gifts should not be given during contract negotiations or the making of important business decisions); - g) it is given openly, not secretly; and - h) gifts should not be offered to, or accepted from, foreign public officials or local government officials or representatives, or politicians or political parties, without the prior approval of the Company Secretary & General Counsel.
+- (a) it is not made with the intention of influencing a Third Party to obtain or retain business or a business advantage, or to reward the provision or retention of business or a business advantage, or in explicit or implicit exchange for favours or benefits; - (b) it complies with local law; - (c) it is given in the Group's name, not in your name; - (d) it does not include cash or a cash equivalent (such as gift certificates or vouchers); - (e) it is appropriate in the circumstances.
+For example, in Australia small gifts are often given at Christmas time; - (f) taking into account the reason for the gift, it is of an appropriate type (cash, drugs or other controlled substances should not be given) and monetary value (excessive or expensive gifts should not be given) and given at an appropriate time (gifts should not be given during contract negotiations or the making of important business decisions); - (g) it is given openly, not secretly; and - (h) gifts should not be offered to, or accepted from, foreign public officials or local government officials or representatives, or politicians or political parties.